Causal Bandit Over Unknown Graphs: Upper Confidence Bounds With Backdoor Adjustment: The BA-UCB algorithm

 \subsection{Algorithm description}

-In this section, we describe the backdoor adjustment - upper confidence bound (BA-UCB) algorithm for causal bandit.
+In this section, we describe the BA-UCB algorithm for causal bandit.
 Unlike most existing methods, our algorithm does not require prior knowledge or exploration of the underlying DAG.
-The main idea is to use estimates from both experimental data and observational data to identify the backdoor adjustment sets described in Section~\ref{subsec:backdoor_id} and then design a combined version of upper confidence bounds from both sources.
+The main idea is to use estimates from both experimental data and observational data to identify backdoor adjustment sets alongside the decision process and then construct upper confidence bounds from both sources.

 For a basic MAB problem, upper confidence bounds are of the form $\hat\mu_i(t)+\hat\sigma_i(t)c\sqrt{\log t}$, where $\hat\mu_i(t)$ and $\hat\sigma_i(t)$ are the mean and standard deviation of the sample mean of $Y$ respectively.
 Since $\mu_i$ and $\sigma_i^2$ can be estimated from both experimental data as in \eqref{eq:est_int} and observational data as in \eqref{eq:est_obs}, we consider using weighted average of the two estimates to construct UCBs, i.e.,